Prediabetes (borderline diabetes) explained as simply as possible…

-The most common symptom of diabetes is feeling nothing at all.
+The most common symptom of Prediabetes is feeling nothing at all.
 Yep, nothing.
 That’s part of the problem.
 A person with undiagnosed Prediabetes feels ok, but the damage is already occurring.
-Many people experience tiredness and fatigue, which is really noticed when you start to get sugars under control.
+Many people experience tiredness and fatigue, which is really noticed when you start to get sugar levels under control.

 In Type 2 Diabetes, the general symptoms include:

 - Excessive thirst, frequent urination, and dehydration

 - Cuts and wounds that don’t heal quickly

 - Pain and numbness in your feet or legs

 PREDIABETES RAISES THE RISK OF HAVING LOW TESTOSTERONE IN MEN

 Some symptoms of Diabetes can vary between men and women.
 Symptoms of Type 2 Diabetes Mellitus in men are often related to sexual health and function.
 The symptoms of Type 2 Diabetes in women also often relate to sexual health and function.

 How is Prediabetes diagnosed?